galaxyproject/training-material/Dev-Corner/tutorials/visualizations.md

 >    </html>
 >    ```
 >
 >    We are now ready to test this very basic visualization, we just need a (small) BAM file for it.
-You can find small examples in the test files of IUC tools.
 >
 > 3. Download [the example BAM file](https://zenodo.org/record/248730/files/tutorial.bam)
 > 4. Go the galaxy root directory and start Galaxy: